-Intuitive Parking Assist, or Park Assist is an invaluable feature found on most 2013- 2017 Lexus models (with exception to the CT which only had this feature as a limited option for 2016-17) that alerts the driver with a “beeping” noise anytime you get too close to objects either in the front or rear while parking or slowly driving through a parking garage.
+Intuitive Parking Assist or Park Assist is an invaluable feature found on most 2013- 2017 Lexus models (with exception to the CT which only had this feature as a limited option for 2016-17) that alert the driver with a “beeping” noise anytime you get too close to objects either in the front or rear while parking or slowly driving through a parking garage.
 You will know Park Assist is ON when you see the green “P” illuminated on the MID.

 The New Arrivals: Lesser Known Driver Assist Systems

-Panoramic View Monitor debuted on the 2016 RX and comes on most/all 2017 RX’s equipped with the Luxury Package and majority of AWD RX F SPORT models.
-The new Pano-View assists the driver in viewing the surroundings, when operating at low speeds, by combining the front, side and rear cameras, and displaying a vehicle overhead image on the 12.3-inch navigation screen.
+Panoramic View Monitor debuted on the 2016 RX and comes on most/all 2017 RX’s equipped with the Luxury Package and the majority of AWD RX F SPORT models.
+The new Pano-View assists the driver in viewing the surroundings, when operating at low speeds, by combining the front, side, and rear cameras, and displaying a vehicle overhead image on the 12.3-inch navigation screen.

 You activate Panoramic View when you press the camera view switch (above) or shift the lever to R (reverse) while your RX is on.
 You can also press the camera view button (above) while in P (park), which will animate a rotating view of the vehicle.